Read: Developing A Social Media Policy

-I was wondering how many entrepreneurs and HR practitioners from a non ICT company are following the developments on “Republic act 10175 or the Cybercrime Act of 2012”?
-Are they aware of section 9 that stipulates corporate liability for a cybercrime committed by an employee?
+I was wondering how many entrepreneurs and HR practitioners from a non-ICT company are following the developments on “Republic act 10175 or the Cybercrime Act of 2012”?
+Are they aware of section 9 that stipulates corporate liability for cybercrime committed by an employee?

-The purpose of this post is to create awareness of the need for an online philosophy and social medial policy to bring the online intelligence of both decision makers and employees on the same page, and set-up a mechanism that protects the company from both direct and indirect consequences of a rogue employee behaviour, either online or offline.
+The purpose of this post is to create awareness of the need for an online philosophy and social medial policy to bring the online intelligence of both decision-makers and employees on the same page, and set up a mechanism that protects the company from both direct and indirect consequences of a rogue employee behavior, either online or offline.

 The “Carabueno” Illustration

-Though his behaviour on the road has nothing to do with his internet behaviour, after his video hitting an MMDA enforcer went viral, the cyber lynch dug his online profile and dragged his employer along the way.
+Though his behavior on the road has nothing to do with his internet behavior, after his video hitting an MMDA enforcer went viral, the cyber lynch dug his online profile and dragged his employer along the way.

 The “Mai” Turning Point

-One thing I liked with the present government is their ability to adopt and use social media as productivity tool.
+One thing I liked about the present government is its ability to adapt and use social media as a productivity tool.
 But this is not without learning valuable lessons along the way.
-In one of PNoy’s official trip, Vietnam to be specific, one of his USEC, a former speech writer began tweeting personal observations to the point of insulting their host.
-Her online behaviour seemed innocent but her action affected her boss and the PH government in general.
-This incident could have been avoided if social computing guidelines were available.
+In one of PNoy’s official trips to, Vietnam to be specific, one of his USEC, a former speechwriter began tweeting personal observations to the point of insulting their host.
+Her online behavior seemed innocent but her action affected her boss and the PH government in general.
+This incident could have been avoided if social media posting guidelines were available.

 The “Abusadong Professor” Saga- A Great Equaliser